Skip to content

 • A review published in Molecular Psychiatry revealed that both medication and therapy change functioning like metabolism and neural activity in areas throughout the brain.5

+Therapy may be even more effective than medication in boosting mental health.6 Research supports therapy as an effective way to improve mental health and well-being.
+It’s important to remember that therapy does work.
+However, it is a process, not a quick fix.
 Sometimes, therapy can be overwhelming, leading to strong emotions.
 This doesn’t mean that therapy is ineffective.
-On the contrary, according to the APA even positive changes can be difficult, and the struggles that occur during therapy are a sign of growth.8 Therapy, while not always easy, ultimately brings numerous benefits and without the potential side-effects of medication.2
+On the contrary, the struggles that occur during therapy are a sign of growth.8 Therapy, while not always easy, ultimately brings numerous benefits and without the potential side-effects of medication.2

 Individual psychotherapy refers to one person working with a mental health professional to overcome problems, make changes in one or more areas of life, or to find ways to create a greater sense of happiness and well-being.
 People can reap great benefits from individual psychotherapy.

-Credible sources such as the APA, American Psychiatric Association, American Counseling Association, Psychology Today, Harvard Medical School, and more highlight the usefulness of therapy and its ability to:1,2,4,8,10,11,12
+Credible sources such as the APA, American Psychiatric Association, American Counseling Association, Psychology Today, Harvard Medical School, and more highlight the usefulness of therapy and its ability to:1, 2, 4, 8, 10, 11

 • Improve mood and regulate emotions